AshleyField/AshleyField/README.md

 🚀 Passionate Full Stack Web Developer | Remote from the UK 🇬🇧 | Lead Developer at Concoction, Auckland 🌏 - Crafting digital experiences and solutions with expertise in React Native, React, Typescript, Javascript, HTML, CSS and PHP.

+👀 Currently looking for new opportunities in London, UK (Hybrid or Remote), either Full Stack or Frontend.

 Dedicated to transforming innovative ideas into reality, optimizing performance, and leaving a lasting impact. 💡🚀

 #### Check out my stack